-The Company's effective tax rate for the year ended June 30, 2019 is higher than the U.S. federal statutory rate primarily due to state income taxes.
-The Company's effective tax rate for the year ended June 30, 2018 is lower than the U.S. federal statutory rate primarily due to the provisional deferred income tax benefit resulting from the remeasurement of federal deferred tax liability due to the Act, as well as state and foreign income taxes.
-The Company does not have any uncertain tax positions and has a federal net operating loss carryover of approximately \$726 due to expire primarily through the 2027 fiscal year and a foreign net operating loss carryover of approximately \$1,730 due to expire through the 2038 fiscal year.
+The Company's effective tax rate for the year ended June 30, 2020 is higher than the U.S. federal statutory rate primarily due to state and foreign income taxes.
+The Company's effective tax rate for the year ended June 30, 2019 is higher than the U.S. federal statutory rate primarily due to state and foreign income taxes.
+The Company does not have any uncertain tax positions.

 The Company and its wholly-owned U.S. subsidiaries file a consolidated Federal income tax return.
 The Company also files unitary or separate returns in various state, local and non-U.S. jurisdictions based on state, local and non-U.S. filing requirements.
-Tax years that remain subject to examination by U.S. authorities are the years ended June 30, 2016 through June 30, 2019.
-Tax years that remain subject to examination by state authorities are the years ended June 30, 2015 through June 30, 2019.
+The Company is currently under examination by the U.S. Internal Revenue Service (the "IRS") for the tax year ending June 30, 2018.
+At this time, the Company is not able to estimate the potential impact that the examination may have on income tax expense.
+If the examination is resolved unfavorably, it may have a negative impact on the Company's results of operations.
+Tax years that remain subject to examination by the IRS are the years ended June 30, 2017, June 30, 2019, and June 30, 2020.
+Tax years that remain subject to examination by state authorities are the years ended June 30, 2016 through June 30, 2020.
 Tax years that remain subject to examination by non-U.S. authorities are the periods ended December 31, 2014 through June 30, 2019.
 Occasionally acquired entities have tax years that differ from the Company and are still open under the relevant statute of limitations and therefore are subject to potential adjustment.

-The Company's Canadian Subsidiary, Wheels International, Inc., is currently under examination by the Canada Revenue Agency for the year 2015.
-The amount of potential exposure, if any, is unknown and there is no reason to believe the Company should record a reserve.
+The Company's Canadian Subsidiary, Radiant Canada (formerly, "Wheels International, Inc."), is no longer under examination by the Canada Revenue Agency ("CRA") for the tax year ended March 31, 2015.
+During the quarter ended December 31, 2019, the audit with the CRA was finalized and the settlement was de minimus.